CipherOne/swiftprotocol/README.md

 The total number of UBITs targeted to be added to the economy in Stage One is 70 Billion.
 After this stage has been reached, Stage Two will limit the amount of new UBITs that enter the economy to a healthy inflation rate.

-### Stage One
-In Stage One, income will be generated at an accelerated rate so the economy can grow to maturity within a shorter time period.
-During this stage, Members will receive UBITs dependent on the number of Members that are in the ecosystem.
-The formula to calculate the _Income Distribution Multiplier_ is as follows: `(781250 / (5^(log10(users))))` with a maximum value of 100, and minimum value of 1.

-### Stage Two
+### Stages completed
-After the 70 Billion cap has been reached by following the formula of Stage One, Stage Two will come into effect.
-During this stage, new UBITs will be given out to Members at an inflation rate decided by the [Delegated Nodes](#delegated-node-voting) to all Members in the ecosystem.
-It's their responsibility to choose an inflation rate that will avoid devaluing existing currency while ensuring the distribution is sufficiently large.
+#1 + #2

 ### Referral System
-When a Member joins, there's an option to include the public key of the Member that referred them.
+When an NMT chooses to become a MOT there's an option to include the public key of the Member that referred them.
 Referral bonuses are calculated using `5 * Income Distribution Multiplier`.
 For example, if there are 100,000 Members at the time of a referral, the bonus would be 500 UBITs.

 ## DAO Based Governance
 Governance is an integral part of this Protocol as it allows for outside data to be safely used for identity verification and economic control.
 However, the decentralized and autonomous elements of this Protocol allow certain rules to be set in stone.
 These rules ensure a fair system exists to negate fraud and the ability to cheat in a way that is possible with centralized systems.

-This Protocol features an internal system that simulates a decentralized government, and stimulates the Member community.
+This Protocol features a decentralized government, and stimulates the Member community.
 Members have the responsibility to elect their representatives known as [Delegated Nodes](#delegated-nodes) that will have various powers within their Community.
 These Delegated Nodes are required to both maintain the blockchain, forge new blocks, and vote on proposals.

 ### Election of Delegated Nodes
 Each Member has the ability to cast one vote on the network during each election of Delegated Nodes.
 The Delegated Nodes that receive the most votes will be elected to serve during that election cycle.
 The number of Delegated Nodes is decided by the following formula: `Max(10, (members/100000))`

 ### Election Duration
 Elections will occur every six months for the first five years.
 Members will have a two-week time period in which they may cast their vote for their preferred Delegated Node.
-After the voting period has ended, a one-month grace period will begin--giving time for newly-elected nodes to prepare for their responsibility, and to prevent any potential splits in the chain.
+After the voting period has ended, newly elected nodes know the law is TAC preventing any potential splits in the chain.

 ### Delegated Node Voting
-Delegated Nodes have the following abilities
+Delegated Nodes have the following privileges
 * Elect new Identity Providers.
 * Ban existing Identity Providers.
 * Revert the blockchain state to some time within the past 72 hours.